Edward Hirsch, 100 Poems to Break Your Heart, with dramatic readers

 R.J.
 Foster is a New York-based Equity and SAG AFTRA actor.
 He has worked in classical theare in New York (Classical Theatre of Harlem, Classic Stage Company, RAC) and regionally (Oregon Shakespeare Festival, Folger Theatre, Arena Stage) as well as in television shows such as The Good Fight, Power, and The Blacklist. www.RJ-Foster.com

-Sarah Rose Kearns is an actor and playwright, seen previously at the Library in her own adaptation of Jane Austen's Persuasion and in her one-act play Manydown.
+Sarah Rose Kearns is an actor and playwright, seen previously at the Library in her one-act play Manydown and her own adaptation of Jane Austen's Persuasion, which premieres Off-Broadway in September 2021.

 This event is generously supported by the Lyn Chase Poetry Fund.